Home » Your Guide to Hiking Alone as a Woman: 14 Tips

-woman in white tank top with dog on top of a mountain in New England on a sunny summer day
+woman and dog on top of bear mountain in connecticut in summer

 Solo hike with Captain up Bear Mountain in CT